 The BFA and MFA programs in the Schools of American Crafts, Art, Design, and Film and Animation, as well as the School of Art’s MST program, require a portfolio.
 There are various ways for prospective students to receive an evaluation of their artistic skills.
 Faculty in the College of Art and Design meet one-on-one with students to review portfolios at all of RIT’s Fall Open Houses.
 In addition, our faculty travel the country each year to dozens of cities as part of National Portfolio Day (NPD) events.
 At these NPD events, students can meet with other various top art and design schools.
 What sets RIT apart from our competitors — many of whom send Admissions staff — is that our faculty review and accept portfolios.
 Prospective students interested in RIT’s College of Art and Design have the opportunity to meet directly with faculty who are nationally-renowned artists, photographers, designers and filmmakers.

-All prospective students and their families are invited to spend a day at RIT and experience campus life during one of three Open Houses in 2019.
+All prospective students and their families are invited to spend a day at RIT and experience campus life during one of three Fall Open Houses.
 Visitors are able to meet faculty and learn about curriculum requirements and student support services, tour campus, residence halls and academic departments, enjoy lunch in the student cafeteria and listen to a financial aid presentation.
 Additionally, students interested in the College of Art and Design can receive portfolio reviews from faculty in the School of Art, School of Design and School of Film and Animation.

 We offer comprehensive tours of our schools to provide an in-depth view of an environment in which creativity and innovation flourish.
 All tours include a close look at our sprawling, world-class facilities, detailed information about our programs and the careers they lead to along with the wide array of resources available to students.